openrewrite/rewrite-docs/running-recipes/getting-started.md

 ## Prerequisites

-This quick start guide assumes that you:
+This quickstart guide assumes that you:

 * Are somewhat familiar with Java
 * Have worked with a Maven or a Gradle project before